puppetlabs/puppetlabs-apache/README.md

 ##### `serveradmin`

 Specifies the email address Apache displays when it renders one of its error pages.
-Default: undef.
+Default: `undef`.

 ##### `serveraliases`